ZachWatkins/wordpress-plugin-name/README.md

 12. **src/assets** - Non-PHP files used by the plugin, such as JavaScript, CSS, and images.
 13. **src/views** - Files which render HTML for site visitors.
 14. **src/demo.php** - Inserts demo content into your website to demonstrate your plugin's features during development.
-15. **src/functions.php** - Reusable functions unique to this plugin.
-16. **test** - Plugin code tests.
+15. **test** - Plugin code tests.
     a. **e2e** - Browser tests using Playwright.
     b. **jest** - JavaScript tests using Jest.
     c. **phpunit** - WordPress PHP code tests using PHPUnit.
-17. **index.php** - The entrypoint for your plugin.
+16. **index.php** - The entrypoint for your plugin.
 This file is loaded by WordPress when the plugin is active for a site.

 ## Commands